cjoakim/AIGraph4pg/docs/quick_start.md

 | AIG4PG_PG_FLEX_PORT | Azure PostgreSQL Flex Server port |
 | AIG4PG_PG_FLEX_SERVER | Azure PostgreSQL Flex Server hostname |
 | AIG4PG_PG_FLEX_USER | Azure PostgreSQL Flex Server user |

+### Setting these Environment Variables

+The repo contains generated PowerShell script **set-env-vars-sample.ps1** which sets all of these AIG4PG_ environment values.
+You may find it useful to edit and execute this script rather than set them manually on your system

+### python-dotenv

+The [python-dotenv](https://pypi.org/project/python-dotenv/) library is used in  this implementation.
+It allows you to define environment variables in a file named **`.env`** and thus can make it easier to use this project during local development.

+Please see the **dotenv_example** files in each subapplication for examples.

+It is important for you to have a **.gitignore** entry for the **.env** file so that application secrets don't get leaked into your source control system.

 ---